If you've had trouble opening a current account at a major bank, it's understandable that you may be worried and unsure who you can turn to.

 With these accounts you should also be able to budget more effectively, as you'll know how much is loaded onto the card and therefore how much is available for you to spend.

 Some companies take this further and set up two accounts for you; one to deal with bill payments, the other for you to use as spending money.
-This means you won’t get caught short as your money is allocated accordingly.
+This means you won't get caught short as your money is allocated accordingly.
+This can be especially helpful if you aren't the best at budgeting.

 There's little chance of getting into debt, as companies tend not to offer guaranteed bank accounts with overdrafts, so you can't go overdrawn by spending too much cash.